ksil91/Ostrea_PopStructure/README.md

 The Scripts folder has various scripts for filtering loci and converting file formats, including subsetSNPs.py for selecting one SNP per GBS loci from a .vcf file and .spid files for PGD Spider.

 ## Notebooks
-* pca.OLL.md: Markdown version of a RMarkdown notebbok detailing how to make PCA plots from an Adegenet object using Adegenet and pcaviz.
 * Ol-c80-66-making files.ipynb: Jupyter notebook with steps for secondary filtering of a .vcf file from ipyrad.
+The output .vcf of this notebook is then converted to a .str file in PGD Spider for loading in to Adegenet (and actually running Structure).
+* pca.OLL.md: Markdown version of a RMarkdown notebook detailing how to make PCA plots from an Adegenet object using Adegenet and pcaviz.